CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme.md

-#### Deep-Dive: Semgrep & Analysis Pipeline
+#### Deep-Dive: Analysis Pipeline

-- **Step 1: Static Analysis with Semgrep**
+- **Step 1: Static Analysis**
     - When a scan is triggered, Threat Shield temporarily clones the selected MCP repository.
-    - Semgrep runs a suite of static analysis rules covering OWASP Top 10, common code smells, secrets, and insecure configurations.
+    - The system runs a suite of static analysis rules covering OWASP Top 10, common code smells, secrets, and insecure configurations.
-    - Semgrep is chosen for its speed, accuracy, and extensibility (custom rules per project/language).
+    - The analysis engine is chosen for its speed, accuracy, and extensibility (custom rules per project/language).
 - **Step 2: LLM-Powered Findings**
     - Each finding is passed to an LLM for further analysis, generating:
         - Human-readable explanation of risk